Colmar-zlicheng/Spring-Gaus/README.md

 ## :key: License

-This code is available for non-commercial scientific research purposes as defined in the [LICENSE](LICENSE) file.
+The code and model provided herein are available for usage as specified in the [LICENSE](LICENSE) file.
 By downloading and using the code you agree to the terms in the [LICENSE](LICENSE).

 ## :earth_asia: Citation